 Valentine’s Day is on the horizon, which means love is in the air, along with the scent of rose petals.
-Every year, an estimated 224 million roses are grown just for this one day alone.
-The rose has been a symbol of love and virtue for thousands of years, dating all the way back to ancient Greece, where the red flower was associated with the goddess of love, Aphrodite.
-With roses being such a time-tested token of affection, it’s no wonder that they make up more than 50% of the flowers given away on Valentine’s Day.
+Every year, an estimated 224 million roses are grown for this day alone.
+The rose has been a symbol of love and virtue for thousands of years, dating all the way back to ancient Greece, where the red flower was associated with Aphrodite, the goddess of love.
+With roses being such a time-tested token of affection, it’s no wonder they make up more than 50 percent of the flowers given away on Valentine’s Day.

-What is a little more confusing is why anyone would ever act surprised when they got a bouquet of roses.
+What is a little more confusing is why anyone would act surprised when they get a bouquet of roses.
 Giving your sweetheart roses may be a nice gesture, but it’s not exactly a clever or creative one.
 Do you really want your significant other to open her door on Valentine’s Day to discover a bouquet that looks identical to the ones all her friends and coworkers are getting?
 Or do you want to give her flowers that are just as special and unique as she is?
-Flowers that show you put actual thought and care into picking them?

 Want to share our infographic on your site?
 Just copy and paste the text below!

 For instance, maybe you’re in the early stages of a relationship.
-You may not be ready for the bold declaration of love that comes along with roses.
-You want a flower that’s just as pretty, just as fragrant but not quite so heavy on commitment.
-The French tulip would be ideal for this situation.
+You may not be ready for the bold declaration of love that comes with roses.
+You want a flower that’s just as pretty and fragrant but not quite so heavy on commitment.
+The French tulip is ideal for this situation.
 Its pastel pink and yellow petals bring to mind the first days of spring, which is perhaps why it has come to symbolize new beginnings and fresh starts.
 A dozen of these may not scream, “I’m ready to spend the rest of my life with you,” but they will let your new lover know you’re excited to see what the future holds for the two of you.
 French tulips are also perfect for people in older relationships that could use a little sprinkle of young love.
-They let your long-time companion know that just because you’ve been together for a long time doesn’t mean you two don’t have some new adventures in store.
+They let your longtime companion know that just because you’ve been together for a long time doesn’t mean you don’t have some new adventures in store.

 Whether you settle for roses or something more unusual, the most important thing is that you remember Valentine’s Day in the first place.
-February 14th actually has some pretty high break-up rates.
+Feb.
+14 actually has a pretty high breakup rate.
 A few flowers could help remind you and your significant other why you fell in love in the first place and keep you there for a long time to come.